Dance

 Homework

-Students studying Dance in Years 9, 10 and 11 will have 2 hours of homework per week.
-One hour will be spent on theoretical based tasks while during the other hour, students are expected to participate in an extra-curricular dance club.
-Throughout the examination periods, all students are required to rehearse additionally for at least one hour per week on their solo and group exam pieces.
-All homework tasks are planned to build on the knowledge learned in lesson and frequently these tasks make use of student iPads.
-Students will also perform in the annual Blenheim Dance Show.
+Students studying Dance in Years 9, 10 and 11 will have 1 hour of homework per week.
+This is typically a theoretical task, however can also be practical rehearsal.
+Students are expected to be dancing regularly outside of school for more than 1 hour a week – this could be with a dance school or part of our co-curricular provision.
+In the lead up to the practical examination in Year 11, students are expected to rehearse additionally for at least one hour per week on their exam pieces.
+All homework tasks are planned to build on the knowledge and skills learnt in lesson and frequently these tasks make use of student iPads.

 How parents can help